simonknudsen43/ML-for-social-sciences/README.md

 # ML-for-social-sciences
-# The code for a logistic regression model and a random forest classification model are attached here.
-We used both models for analyzing educational inequality and predict educational levels.
+# The code for the logistic regression model and the random forest classification model is attached.
+We used both models to analyze educational inequality and predict educational levels..